ankitgupta14889/test/README.md

 ##### Resource ID

 Filtering is based on Terraform resource ID patterns.
-To find valid ID patterns for your resource, check the import part of the [Terraform documentation][terraform-providers].
+To find valid ID patterns for the resource, check the import part of the [Terraform documentation][terraform-providers].

 [terraform-providers]: https://www.terraform.io/docs/providers/

 #### Planning

 The `plan` command generates a planfile that contains all the resources set to be imported.
-By modifying the planfile before running the `import` command, you can rename or filter the resources you'd like to import.
+By modifying the planfile before running the `import` command, we can rename or filter the resources we'd like to import.

-The rest of subcommands and parameters are identical to the `import` command.
+The rest of the subcommands and parameters are identical to the `import` command.

 ### Installation